Jaemu/jaemu.github.io/content/about.md

 title = "About me"
 comments=false
 share=false
+image="img/what_happened_here.jpg"
 +++

+*pictured above: Me with my husband Ryan, Thomas immortalized as lord of the dance at our wedding*

 English nerd -> [Seawolf](https://www.cs.stonybrook.edu/) -> software engineer @ Viacom.
 Currently working as a javascript developer making awesome kid-friendly experiences on the web for Nickelodeon and NickJr.